vincenttommi/phase-1-review-conditionals/README.md

 #### `else`

-If we want to run some code when the condition returns a `falsy` value, we can use an `else` clause:
+Often we want to run one block of code when the condition returns a `truthy` value and a _different_ block of code when it returns a `falsey` value.
+To do this, we use an `else` clause:

 ```js
 const age = 14;